ISAC: Training-Free Instance-to-Semantic Attention Control for Multi-Instance Generation: Implementation Details

-\textbf{Why the Base Diffusion Model for Baseline Methods is Restricted to SD1.5 in \cref{tab:main-results}.} The use of the \texttt{softmax} normalization technique in baseline methods (Attend-and-Excite \citep{chefer2023attendandexcite}, InitNO \citep{guo2024initno}, and TEBOpt \citep{Chen_2024_TEBOpt}) restricts our baseline comparisons to Stable Diffusion v1.5 (SD1.5) \citep{rombach2022high}, as this technique is not directly applicable to other diffusion models.
-The \texttt{softmax} normalization operates by applying the \texttt{softmax} function to the cross-attention maps along the token dimension, excluding the \texttt{SOT} token at index 0.
+Baseline methods, Attend-and-Excite \cite{chefer2023attendandexcite}, InitNO \cite{guo2024initno}, and TEBOpt \cite{Chen_2024_TEBOpt}, use the \texttt{softmax} normalization technique on cross-attention maps.
+It operates by applying the \texttt{softmax} function to the cross-attention maps along the token dimension, excluding the \texttt{SOT} token at index 0.
 This sharpens the attention, emphasizing foreground objects while suppressing background noise.
 The formulation is given by:

-Following the baseline implementation, we set \(\tau=100\) for SD1.5 \citep{rombach2022high}.
-SD1.4 and SD2.1 models \citep{rombach2022high} that share the same architecture as SD1.5 are also tested with the same temperature values in \cref{sec:add-quantitative-results}.

-We found that the temperature hyperparameter $\tau$ plays a critical role in performance.
-A large $\tau$ produces overly sharp cross-attention maps, causing the model to over-focus on a single token and potentially overlook relevant context.
-In contrast, a small $\tau$ results in overly smooth attention maps, which can dilute the focus on foreground objects.
-As shown in \cref{fig:softmax_norm}, directly applying the temperature value from SD1.5 \citep{rombach2022high} to SDXL \citep{podell2023sdxl} or SD3.5-M \citep{esser2024scaling} leads to undesirable behaviors.
-For example, in SDXL, a non-instance token such as \textit{"of"} becomes the most attended token, while in SD3.5-M, the signal is overly diffused after the \texttt{softmax} normalization.

-This sensitivity to $\tau$, along with the lack of official implementations for SDXL \citep{podell2023sdxl} and SD3.5-M \citep{esser2024scaling}, limits the applicability of baseline methods (Attend-and-Excite, InitNO, TEBOpt) beyond SD1.5 \citep{rombach2022high}.

-\textbf{Min-max Normalization in ISAC.} In contrast, ISAC requires no temperature tuning.
-Instead, it adopts a simple element-wise $\texttt{min-max}$ normalization to rescale attention maps:
+Following the official implementation, we set \(\beta=100\) for SD1.4, SD1.5, SD2.1 \cite{rombach2022high} and SD3.5-M \cite{esser2024scaling} across baseline methods through our experiments (see \cref{subsec:main_results,sec:add-quantitative-results}).
+In contrast, ISAC adopts a simple element-wise $\texttt{min-max}$ normalization to rescale attention maps:

-As illustrated in \cref{fig:softmax_norm}, while \texttt{min-max} normalization may retain some background noise, it preserves object-relevant signals more reliably across models.
-This modification was essential for extending our method to other architectures such as SDXL \citep{podell2023sdxl}, SD3.5-M \citep{esser2024scaling}, and PixArt-$\alpha$ \citep{chen2023pixartalpha}.
-However, since it is a relatively minor adjustment, we discuss it in the appendix rather than in the main text.